 By the time an outbreak or a recall happens, everything that could have gone wrong has gone wrong.

 There are no food companies immune to recalls or outbreaks.
 The list includes the who’s who of food production.
-While completely eliminating the risk of adverse events is not possible, what we can do is design food safety and quality systems that drastically reduce risks (see crisis prevention).
+IEH designs food safety and quality management systems that drastically reduce the risk of outbreaks, recalls, or other critical incidents that could be detrimental to production or business reputation (see crisis prevention).
 We have over three-decades of experience dealing with major food borne outbreaks in the United States and globally.
 IEH specializes in providing support to food producers facing recalls and outbreaks.

 In a crisis situation there is a need for an overall crisis manager to deal with the tsunami of events that can overwhelm even the most seasoned food safety experts.
 These include but are not limited to:

 Epidemiological data from state health departments and the CDC.

 Whole genome sequencing and metagenomics data from CDC, FDA or USDA.

 Laboratory testing information from states, FDA, USDA, and commercial labs.

 Interactions with regulatory agencies (FDA, FSIS, CFIA, etc.)